yandex-cloud/docs/en/api-design-guide/concepts/idempotency.md

 {{ yandex-cloud }} services support [idempotency](https://en.wikipedia.org/wiki/Idempotence).
 An idempotent operation returns the same result for multiple calls.

-By default, some operations in the API do not work in an idempotent manner. (for example, operations that change the state of resources).
+By default, some operations in the API are not idempotent (for example, operations that change the state of resources).
 To make them work in an idempotent manner, specify the `Idempotency-Key` header in requests.
 The header must contain the UUID.
 Generate the UUIDs for each operation separately.

 ```
 Idempotency-Key: <UUID>